joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 I last shut down my computer it was in a normal state.

 Apparently you think it's ok to out-of-the-blue decide that I'm not needing my computer for 30 minutes.
-Do you even realize that sometimes it could be a life-or-death situation, needing some information from a computer or from Internet, and just not letting the customer access his/her computer for 30 minutes **could cause some serious harm to someone**?
+Do you even realize that sometimes it *could be* a **life-or-death situation**, needing some information from a computer or from Internet, and just not letting the user access his/her computer for 30 minutes **could cause some serious harm to someone**?
 How can you think this is acceptable?

 Sidetracking a bit here: